 |Piano||Pianists will perform at least two classical pieces in contrasting styles, selected from the Baroque, Classical, Romantic, and 20th Century repertoire, four-octave major and harmonic minor scales and arpeggios, and sight-reading.
 Candidates for the piano performance major are required to play all audition repertoire from memory.
 All other piano candidates are required to play at least one piece from memory.
 Pianists interested in the commercial music degree will perform one classical piece and one jazz/commercial selection; they will also be asked to sight-read and improvise.|

-The following musicals skills will be assessed: sung major and minor scales, tonal memory, rhythm reading (duple and triple divisions), melodic sight-reading and basic piano skills.
+The following musicals skills will be assessed: sung major and minor scales, tonal memory, rhythm reading (duple and triple divisions), and melodic sight-reading.

 Specific vocal requirements for each degree:

-Candidates interested in the Musical Theatre degree must audition through the Department of Theatre and Dance
+Candidates interested in the Musical Theatre degree must audition through the School of Theatre and Dance

 What scholarships are available for music majors?

-College of Fine Arts Awards are offered to students based on their talent and potential for contribution to the School of Music.
-For exceptionally promising musicians, we offer the Dean's Award for Excellence in Music.
+College of Fine Arts Scholarships are offered to students based on their talent and potential for contribution to the School of Music.
+For exceptionally promising musicians, we offer the Dean's Scholarship for Excellence in Music.
 Recommendations for music scholarships are based on the audition.
-Since awards are offered on a first-come, first-served basis, it is better to schedule your audition earlier in the year rather than later.
+You are automatically considered for a College of Fine Arts Scholarship when you audition for the School of Music.
+Since scholarships are offered on a first-come, first-served basis, it is better to schedule your audition earlier in the year rather than later.

 The Amati String Scholarship

-The Amati String scholarship, offered to School of Music students, covers up to full tuition for exceptionally talented string students.
-For more information on The Amati String Scholarship please click the button below or contact Brynn Kickle at firstname.lastname@example.org.
+The Amati String scholarship, offered to School of Music students, is intended to serve exceptionally talented string students.
+For more information on The Amati String Scholarship please click the button below.